freakout42/formax/docs/OperatorGuide.md

     proof.
 By forking the repos you will never loose the support for your investments.
 The database independence of ODBC and JavaScript tops this nature further more.
+    If a feature is missing or something must work differnt for you, simply change it or open an issue on GitHub.
     Ask old SQL-Forms guys about the importance of this topic.